ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 The VMware Cloud Director Availability (VCDA) service is optionally included at no charge with your single-tenant Cloud Director site instance order.
 You can remove the service before you create your instance.
 You can add or remove the service later as required.

-The VCDA service is included as a default option in {{site.data.keyword.vmware-service_short}} multitenant VDCs.
+The VCDA service is included as a default option in {{site.data.keyword.vcf-aas}} multitenant VDCs.

 Use enterprise-level VCDA to migrate VMs and vAPPS over a secure public internet connection.